SAT and ACT

 Contrary to what many people believe, the purpose of the PSAT is not to practice the SAT.
 It’s actually used as a way for organizations to find eligible students to win scholarships, grants, and generally financial assistance to continue their educational endeavors in college.
 Organizations or individuals looking to fund a cause put aside a certain amount of money that they plan to donate as a charitable act in support of education.
 They can then offer this financial aid to students, but which students?
 This is where the PSAT comes in.

 Sophomores, or tenth graders, are allowed to take the PSAT for practice only to see how they would score.
-Their scores, however, don’t hold any value.
-As a Junior or eleventh grader, though, students are eligible to win these scholarships and it all comes down to the scores.
+Their scores, however, don’t hold any value to colleges.
+As an eleventh grader, though, students are eligible to win these scholarships and it all comes down to the scores.
 Juniors’ PSAT scores are collected and compared state-by-state.
-The top scoring Juniors are eligible to win the most coveted prizes, the Merit Scholarship awards, which are widely admired by colleges and can guarantee students admission to their college of choice.
+The top scoring juniors are eligible to win the most coveted prizes, the Merit Scholarship awards, which are widely admired by colleges and improve their chance of being accepted into their dream college.
 (If this is something you’re interested in, be sure to register your “sponsoring college of choice” with the NMSC by the required deadlines.)
 In order to win this award, however, students must complete a series of other tasks as well to prove they’re worthy of the support.

 Approximately 50,000 students each year receive recognition of high scores by the National Merit Scholarship Program.
 Of those, about 30,000 students are recognized as “Commended” students and receive Letters of Commendation to pass on to colleges.
 Some of these students are awarded “Special Scholarships” by the sponsors previously mentioned.
 Qualifying students move on to become Semifinalists.
 Students who move on to become National Merit Semifinalists are provided applications to continue in the process towards becoming Finalists.
 Students must prove to have high academic standards, goals, and support from their high school in order to be considered as a National Merit Finalist.
 By February, approximately 15,000 students are notified that they have become Finalists and are awarded a Certificate of Merit by their high school principals.
 Of these finalists, organizations pick and choose which students they want to award scholarships to, based on their academic records.
 They do this by reviewing the students’ complete high school profile, including any extracurricular or leadership activities.
 So, while you’re studying for the PSAT, don’t forget to be an outstanding influence at your high school as well!

 Do colleges look at your PSAT scores?
 No, not really.
 What they do look for is if you won any kind of recognition from your PSAT scores, like a scholarship.
 If you did, that is another bonus on your resumé to colleges.
-If you did not, however, students’ PSAT scores don’t hold much value.
 If you don’t win any scholarships or awards through the PSAT, don’t think of it as a loss.
 Instead, chalk it up as great practice for the SAT!

 For more information about the National Merit Scholarship Program, visit www.nationalmerit.org.

-How do the SAT Subject and AP exams factor into all of this?
+How do AP exams factor into all of this?

 We thought you’d never ask…